 Skincare ingredients can be confusing to understand but to make it simple, we are talking specifically about retinol, which is a form of Vitamin A.

-Retinol works by speeding up the turnover of dead skin cells, making way for fresh, vibrant skin that gives us that healthy skin we all crave.
-The effective ingredient can reverse some of the side effects of sun damage, however, it is very important to stay sun safe when using any vitamin A product as it can increase photosensitivity.
+The ingredient works by speeding up the turnover of dead skin cells, making way for fresh, vibrant skin that gives us that healthy skin we all crave.
+The effective ingredient can reverse some of the side effects of sun damage, however, it is very important to stay sun safe when using any vitamin A product as it can increase photo-sensitivity.

 Why you could benefit